gecr07/C-/README.md

  Un identificador es un tipo de datos que representa un objeto único.
 Son punteros, pero a estructuras de datos secretas mantenidas por el sistema operativo.
 Los detalles de estas estructuras no tienen por qué preocuparnos.
 Todo lo que un usuario debe hacer es simplemente crear/recuperar un identificador usando una llamada API y pasarlo a otras llamadas API que toman ese tipo de identificador.
 El único tipo de identificador que usamos fue el HWNDdevuelto por CreateWindowEx.

+ ## Constants

+In this example, we encounter a handful of constants, which are in all-caps and begin with a 2 or 3 letter prefix.
+(The Windows types are also in all-caps).

+***Ejemplos:***

+MB_ICONERROR: A flag used with MessageBox to display an error icon.
+WS_EX_LEFT: The default extended window style.
+This causes the window to have left-aligned properties.
+WS_OVERLAPPEDWINDOW: A window style indicating that the window should be a parent window with a title bar, size box, and others elements typical of top-level windows.